Selected papers (see entire list here)

 Eduardo D. Gigante, Katarzyna M. Piekarz, Alexandra Gurgis, Leslie Cohen, Florian Razy-Krajka, Sydney Popsuj, Christopher J. Johnson, Hussan S. Ali, Shruthi Mohana Sundaram, and Alberto Stolfi (2024)

 Here we investigated the “Neck”, a group of cells situated in between the brain and motor ganglion in the Ciona larva, and that gives rise part of the adult nervous system following metamorphosis.
 We show using CRISPR/Cas9 and RNAseq approaches that these cells are specified by Pax2/5/8 and that Ephrin/FGF signaling controls the balance of larval vs. post-metamorphic neurons in this region.
 Suppressing FGF results in loss of adult ciliomotor neurons, likely through converting them into larval neurons that are eliminated during metamorphosis.
-LINK TO UNCORRECTED PROOF
+PDF

 A change in cis-regulatory logic underlying obligate versus facultative muscle multinucleation in chordates